youwen5/liminalOS/README.md

 Time wasted writing Nix code:
 ![](https://wakatime.com/badge/user/018dc5b8-ba5a-4572-a38a-b526d1b28240/project/c59b3d5e-0c9c-4bd5-a752-e75522ab0cdc.svg) + [![wakatime](https://wakatime.com/badge/user/018dc5b8-ba5a-4572-a38a-b526d1b28240/project/de5e82f8-8a09-42cb-ae45-9c80f2ab5a41.svg)](https://wakatime.com/badge/user/018dc5b8-ba5a-4572-a38a-b526d1b28240/project/de5e82f8-8a09-42cb-ae45-9c80f2ab5a41)

-This repository implements a NixOS module that declares the entire liminalOS operating system.
+This repository exposes a NixOS module that declares the entire liminalOS operating system.
 It aims to be an easy way to both set up a brand new system with my opinionated configurations, and also inject into an existing NixOS configuration.

-A reference implementation of liminalOS on actual working systems is in [./reference](./reference).
+Reference implementations of liminalOS on actual working systems is in [./reference](./reference).

-liminalOS is currently in a heavily experimental state, and cannot be consumed directly without much prior work.
-Development is ongoing to create a fully self-contained module.
+liminalOS is currently in a heavily experimental state, but it is used in production every day!

+You can try it with `nix flake init -t github:youwen5/liminalOS#liminalOS`, which will create a sample configuration flake along with corresponding files.

 Many have written at length about the virtues of NixOS and _declarative configuration_ and _immutability_ and such.
 I doubt what I have to say is